“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 But that doesn’t mean Gavin hasn’t had other sporting relationships.

-While studying math and computer science at the University of Ottawa, Gavin started helping out with his then-girlfriend (now wife) Terry Plumb’s hockey team, and stayed involved with the sport for about 15 years.
+While studying math and computer science at the University of Ottawa, he started helping out with his then-girlfriend (now wife) Terry Plumb’s hockey team, and stayed involved with the sport for about 15 years.
 (He currently volunteers with the hockey team that his and Terry’s eight-year-old daughter, Madeline, plays on; they also have a nearly-five-year-old daughter, Samantha.)

 After completing his undergraduate degree in 1997, Gavin stayed at uOttawa to pursue a Masters in Biostatistics, which he finished in 2000.
 He’s been working as a methodologist at Statistics Canada ever since.

-Through his intense involvement in athletics, Gavin has repeatedly proven that having a logical, math-oriented mind helps in (and on) more fields than just math.
+Through his intense involvement in athletics, he has repeatedly proven that having a logical, math-oriented mind helps in (and on) more fields than just math.
 He seems to have an innate gift for spotting patterns.
 I’ve seen him take mental snapshots of a game in progress and instantly be able to identify the plays.

 That ability has benefited many ultimate players across Canada (although it may have irked some of his opponents).
 In 2004, Gavin left Ottawa’s top co-ed team (Silver, a merger between FFF and their former rivals) and began playing with only B teams so he could help nurture new talent.
 He founded and coached Ottawa’s developmental co-ed team, Bigfish, and later began coaching the women’s team Stella B.

 He stayed with Wreckhouse until 2011, when they’d developed the skills and knowledge necessary to lead the team on their own.
-In those three years, Gavin travelled to every Wreckhouse tournament, and frequently brought his family—Terry, whom he married in 2007, and Maddie—to Newfoundland to help mentor and run clinics for local players.
+In those three years, he travelled to every Wreckhouse tournament, and frequently brought his family—Terry, whom he married in 2007, and Maddie—to Newfoundland to help mentor and run clinics for local players.

-Since leaving Wreckhouse to their own devices, Gavin’s passion for ultimate hasn’t waned a bit.
+Since leaving Wreckhouse to their own devices, his passion for ultimate hasn’t waned a bit.
 He played with the Ottawa masters team Iron Crow for the past two seasons, and will continue to coach Stella B in summer 2016.
 He’s also still a keen league player; this year marks his 27th consecutive season playing with FFF.

 “I have met quite a few personalities in sport, but there is only one Gavin Thompson.
 He exemplifies spirit of the game, a concept unique to the sport of ultimate and what makes it stand apart from other sports.
 He demonstrates it on the field and off, acknowledging great plays made by his own team and his competitors and taking the time to interact and get to know players.
 Gavin played a very large role in the development of ultimate in Newfoundland and Labrador… I attribute much of my ultimate success to his time and patience with me and my fellow teammates, not just during the early years but also through the ongoing guidance and interactions with him, which I hope will continue for years to come.” —Suzy Steever, Vice-President, Ultimate Newfoundland and Labrador